Breast Cancer Research and Treatment

 Micro-CT scanning of BCS specimens enabled margin status assessment over the entirety of the surgical surface in a clinically relevant time frame, provided additional spatial information over single-projection radiography, and may be a potentially useful BCS guidance tool.

 McClatchy III, David M.; Zuurbier, Rebecca A.; Wells, Wendy A.; Paulsen, Kieth D.; and Pogue, Brian W., "Micro-Computed Tomography Enables Rapid Surgical Margin Assessment During Breast Conserving Surgery (BCS): Correlation of Whole BCS Micro-CT Readings to Final Histopathology."
 (2018).
-Open Dartmouth: Faculty Open Access Scholarship.
+Dartmouth Scholarship.
 3961.